COVID-19 has been the single biggest disruption to the global economy in the last decade.

 5. Increase the visibility of risk events

-Consider Nokia and Ericsson example from earlier.
+Consider the Nokia and Ericsson example from earlier.
 Both companies were initially told of the event directly from the supplier, but Nokia increased communications to ensure that new information was brought to light as quickly as possible.

 Another way is to join a sector-wide organisation to build resilience.
 For example, The Cross Market Operational Resilience Group (CMORG) unites the UK Financial Services sector.